yvs1364/react-redux-challenges/03-Redux-Advanced/01-Redux-Chat/README.md

 ### 2. Changing the selected channel

 Once the `<ChannelList />` container is working, add a new `selectChannel(channel)` action.
-This action will be triggered when clicking on one of the channel in the list.
+This action will be triggered when clicking on one of the channels in the list.
 Go back to the relevant reducers and implement a reaction to this action.

 ### 3. Testing